Loara/Encmetric/README.md

 Encmetric is written under the GNU Lesser General Public License (LGPL).
 For more informations see COPYING and COPYING.LESSER files

 # Build and Install
-To build the library you need cmake version 3.19 or later.
+To build the library you need cmake version 3.19 or later and a C++17 compiler.

 To build and install the library